ugeneunipro/docs/content/workflow-designer/workflow-elements/basic-analysis/find-pattern-element.md

 # Find Pattern Element

-Searches regions in a sequence similar to a pattern sequence.
-Outputs a set of annotations.
+Searches regions in a sequence that are similar to a pattern sequence.
+It outputs a set of annotations.

 ---